AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 !!!
 Warning "The views themselves reference the `gonsboro` and `steelblue` themes, you can keep your existing theme"
     You don't have to switch to the `gonsboro` or `steelblue` theme for your installation to see the examples "as the creator meant them to be seen", so your existing views stay the same.

-**:octicons-check-circle-16: Step 5c:**
+**:octicons-check-circle-16: Step 3c:**
 Restart Home Assistant to have the dashboard installed

 !!!
 Info "Make sure to validate your config before you restart Home Assistant :smile:"

-###:octicons-thumbsup-24: Step 6: You made it!
+###:octicons-thumbsup-24: You made it again!
-Now test and use the SAK card...

-!!!
-Note "If you have installed the examples, remember to replace my entities with yours!"
+Now enjoy the examples and don't forget that you have to replace my entities with yours to see the cards as intended!

+[sak-example-dashboard]: ../assets/screenshots/sak-example-dashboard.png
+![sak-example-dashboard][sak-example-dashboard]

+You see example 8 with its `gonsboro` theme, while the rest of the installation uses the `default` Home Assistant theme.